mjm3853/conf/content/post/tech/2017/09/06/2017_nginx_conf.md

 ## Additional Details

-Discover best practices and techniques in application development and delivery, including microservices, DevOps, cloud, and containers.
+At nginx.conf, discover best practices and techniques in application development and delivery, including microservices, DevOps, cloud, and containers. nginx